harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 *Don't get sloppy.
 It's the little things that trip you up.* - The Age of Adaline

-*“Nothing in this world can take the place of persistence.
+*"Nothing in this world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not; the world is full of educated derelicts.
 Persistence and determination alone are omnipotent.
 The slogan Press On! has solved and always will solve the problems of the human race.* - Calvin Coolidge.
 (Also in The Founder)